 To meet the National Curriculum needs, we provide a balanced and broadly-based curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils, preparing them for the opportunities, responsibilities and experiences for later life.
 It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.

 At Dundale we follow the scheme, SCARF which provides a whole-school approach to promoting behaviour, safety, achievement and wellbeing.
 There are three main themes of Health and Wellbeing; Relationships; and Living in the Wider World.
 These are then broken down into six areas for termly coverage and are ordered as follows:

 A child entering the school and leaving at the end of Year 6 will have experienced each theme at a new and appropriate level each year.
 Children can therefore demonstrate progress in the key social, emotional and behavioural skills as they progress through the school.

 As well as SCARF providing a whole school approach, Dundale’s Vision and Values are also at the heart of children’s learning each and everyday in both PSHE lessons and in all aspects of their learning.
-More detail can be found on the PSHE page on the school website.

 During the children’s learning journey at Dundale, our intended impact of the PSHE Curriculum is to ensure that children: